GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/passport.md

 ## How Passport is used in Gluu

-Before starting the development it is recommended to switch to node user, you can switch to node user by following command.
+Before starting the development it is recommended to switch to node user by using the following command

 ```sh
 su - node
 ```
-To use node js and npm execute following command.
+To use node js and npm execute following command

 ```sh
 export PATH=$PATH:/opt/node/bin
 ```

-** All the paths in the following guide is relative to path: `/opt/gluu/node/passport/` ***
+** All paths in the following guide is relative to path: `/opt/gluu/node/passport/` ***

 The best way to add new strategies to Passport is to find an applicable npm module for your desired strategy.
 Let's start with an example.
 In this example we will consider adding facebook strategy.

-1. If you want to add facebook strategy, search for passport-facebook npm module where you can select the npm module and then add the module to passport server.
+1. To add facebook, search for the passport-facebook npm module and then add the module to your passport server.
-2. Let's say we found this module "passport-facebook" and want to use this module for facebook authentication.
+1. Let's say we found this module "passport-facebook" and want to use this module for facebook authentication.
 Install the module in passport by executing the following command: `npm install passport-facebook --save`.
-3. Configure the strategy.
+1. Configure the strategy.
-4. Configure routes for the strategy.
+1. Configure routes for the strategy.
-5. Call method to configure the strategy
+1. Call method to configure the strategy
-6. Add button for the configured strategy in passport authentication UI.
+1. Add button for the configured strategy in passport authentication UI.

 ### Configure the strategy using setup script